textninja/mychsa/README.md

     docker-compose build

-To run (and also to build, if that hasn't been done separately), use:
+To run (or automatically build when run for the first time), use:

     docker-compose up